sm0keyyy/unmonitarr/README.md

 > {Series TitleYear} - {Air-Date} - {Episode CleanTitle} [{Custom Formats }{Quality Full}]{[MediaInfo VideoDynamicRangeType]}{[Mediainfo AudioCodec}{ Mediainfo AudioChannels]}{[MediaInfo VideoCodec]}{-Release Group}
 > ```

-A containerized Python tool that unmonitors media from specified release groups in both Radarr (movies) and Sonarr (TV series).
+A containerized Python tool that unmonitors media from specified release groups in both Radarr (movies) and Sonarr (TV series), with advanced hierarchical unmonitoring capabilities.

 ## Features

+- **Hierarchical Unmonitoring**: Intelligently cascades unmonitoring from episodes → seasons → series
+- **New Season Protection**: Preserves monitoring for future seasons even when unmonitoring a series
 - **Unified Processing**: Works with both Radarr (movies) and Sonarr (TV shows)
 - **Smart Release Group Detection**: Advanced pattern matching for virtually any naming convention
 - **Parallel Processing**: Uses concurrent workers for faster execution
 - **Intelligent Monitoring**: Only processes files that haven't been unmonitored yet
 - **Self-Healing Config**: Automatically detects and fixes common configuration issues
 - **Containerized**: Easy deployment with Docker
-- **Comprehensive Logging**: Detailed, actionable logs with rotation
+- **Comprehensive Logging**: Detailed, actionable logs with hierarchical tracking
 - **Dry Run Mode**: Test pattern matching without making changes

+## Smart Hierarchical Unmonitoring

+Unmonitarr now features an intelligent hierarchical unmonitoring system that respects the natural structure of your media library:

+1. **Episode Level**: Individual episodes matching target release groups are unmonitored
+2. **Season Level**: When ALL episodes in a season are unmonitored, the season itself is unmonitored
+3. **Series Level**: When ALL seasons with files are unmonitored, the series is unmonitored

+This creates a clean, organized library while preserving your ability to automatically monitor new seasons as they're announced.

 ## Real-World Example

-Below is a sample output of Unmonitarr in action, showing how it processes your media library:
+Below is a sample output of Unmonitarr with hierarchical unmonitoring in action:

 ```
 2025-03-30 09:23:16,426 - INFO - Match!
 Release group 'SbR' found in 12 Years a Slave